 Great question Frightened, and one that comes up all the time.
 We see people like you everyday… really.
 It’s no big shock to us, all we care about is fixing you up, reducing/preventing future pain, maintaining/increasing function and esthetics.
 As professionals we know you don’t come here for the lecture, it won’t help anything or anyone… we are only there to help and serve so feel free to talk to us.

-Please don’t be embarassed… sounds silly but it’s what we do.
+Please don’t be embarrassed… sounds silly but it’s what we do.
 We have seen it all before, and there is no reason why we should judge you for it.
-We are there as learned practitioners.
-You’re not embarrassed to take your car to the mechanic even though your oil is very dirty are you?
+You’re not embarrassed to take your car to the mechanic even though your oil is very dirty, are you?
 You take in your car, they change your oil and you’re good to go again.
 As dentists, we have chosen to see and treat patients within this specialized area of medicine.

 In case you think that this was a carefully selected answer (it actually did come from a dental phobia discussion group), think again!
-What follows are the dentists’ responses to a question which appeared on a dentistry discussion group while I was writing this page.
-The person who asked the question was not phobic of dentists, so the answers weren’t even tailored to suit an anxious person:
+What follows are dentists’ responses to a question which appeared on a dentistry discussion group while writing this page wayyy back in 2004:

 And if even a dentist tells you to get up and walk out…